mvolkmann/blog/src/alpine.md

 ### x-on

-The `x-on` directive executes given JavaScript code when a given event occurs.
+The `x-on` directive executes given JavaScript code when a specified event occurs.
 For example:

 ```html